 The countryside and green spaces in Woodford are a key component of the character and benefit of the Green Belt.
 The built environment in Woodford comprises 22% of the Neighbourhood Area.
 The remaining 78% is mostly open agricultural land with a network of footpaths plus recreational open spaces.
-The pattern of green spaces and distinct gaps in the ribbon development along Woodford's roads and lanes contribute to the openness of the Green Belt.
-In addition, the Green Belt in Woodford provides a recreational facility for the wider community.
+The Green Belt in Woodford provides a recreational facility for the wider community.
 The rural lanes, rural footpaths and a bridle way passing through the countryside are used by walkers, joggers, cyclists, horse riders and carriage drivers.
 Open recreational areas are used for cricket, football, horse riding, golf and other organised recreation as well as informal play.
 In this way, the countryside and green spaces in Woodford provide an outdoor recreational facility for people from Woodford and the wider community and contribute to the mental and physical benefits for residents and recreational users from other parts of the borough.

-The Woodford Neighbourhood Plan seeks to protect and enhance the countryside and green spaces in Woodford, in accordance with NPPF and SMBC policies, and to encourage improved access via well-maintained public rights of way, in order to:
+The Woodford Neighbourhood Plan seeks to encourage improved access via well-maintained public rights of way, in order to protect informal recreational use of the countryside and improve access on country footpaths, bridleways and lanes.